-- Endeavour to provide an environment that is conducive to educating every pupil. - Fulfil its statutory obligation to record and monitor the punctuality and attendance of students for both morning and afternoon sessions. - Give high priority to punctuality and attendance.

-- Develop procedures that enable the school to identify, follow up and record unauthorised absence, patterns of absence and parent condoned absence with effective monitoring and intervention. - Use a variety of strategies to promote good attendance and punctuality among parents and carers. - Encourage open communication channels between home, school and the Education Welfare Team. - Apply for a Penalty Notice when appropriate. - Promote good attendance via a range of rewards.
+- Endeavour to provide an environment that is conducive to educating every pupil. - Fulfil its statutory obligation to record and monitor the punctuality and attendance of students for both morning and afternoon sessions. - Give high priority to punctuality and attendance. - May deploy the Attendance Welfare Office to support families and follow up patterns of absence. - Develop procedures that enable the school to identify, follow up and record unauthorised absence, patterns of absence and parent condoned absence with effective monitoring and intervention. - Use a variety of strategies to promote good attendance and punctuality among parents and carers. - Encourage open communication channels between home, school and the Education Welfare Team. - Apply for a Penalty Notice when appropriate. - Promote good attendance via a range of rewards.

-Staff responsibilities
+Staff Responsibilities